-The Great Wall of China is approximately 13,171 miles long.
-FACT The Great Wall of China is the most impressive, amazing and fascinating structure ever HEDGED STANCE / OPINION built.
-Mount Everest is the highest mountain in the world, standing at 8,848 meters above sea FACT level.
+The Great Wall of China is approximately 13,171 miles long.FACTThe Great Wall of China is the most impressive, amazing and fascinating structure everbuilt.HEDGED STANCE / OPINION

+Mount Everest is the highest mountain in the world, standing at 8,848 meters above sea level.
+FACT

 Researchers hypothesize that there may be / might be other mountains taller than Mount Everest if measured from the base on the ocean floor.

-HEDGED STANCE / TENTATIVE HYPOTHESIS Mount Everest is likely the highest mountain in the world, standing at about 8,848 meters above sea level.
-HEDGED STANCE / EVALUATION Albert Einstein was awarded the Nobel Prize in Physics in 1921.
-FACT Albert Einstein could have been an even greater scientist if he had focused more on practical applications.
-HEDGED STANCE / OPINION
+HEDGED STANCE / TENTATIVE HYPOTHESIS

+Mount Everest is likely the highest mountain in the world, standing at about 8,848 meters above sea level.HEDGED STANCE / EVALUATIONAlbert Einstein was awarded the Nobel Prize in Physics in 1921.FACTAlbert Einstein could have been an even greater scientist if he had focused more on practical applications.HEDGED STANCE / OPINION since